bootdotdev/blog/content/about.md

 We disagree with the following common claims:

-> "You can learn to code and land a developer job in 8 weeks”
+> "You can learn to code and land a developer job in 8 weeks"

-> “You need a 4-year computer science degree to be successful"
+> "You need a 4-year computer science degree to be successful"

 We think that if you spend an hour or two each day, it will take around 9 to 15 months of learning before you land your first job.
 It's important to have realistic expectations and achievable goals.